 It was fun purchasing items that looked like they came straight from the cartoon, such as the Squishee and Homer’s favorite pink frosted donut.
 The store was also decorated with posters and signs that parodied Apu’s stereotypical personality.
 Speaking of Apu, they even hired Indian-Americans to take charge of the register.
 Well, that was the year 2007, so we might get a different reaction from the Twitterverse of 2021.

-Last year Hank Azaria announced he will no longer provide the voice for the convenience-store owner Apu Nahasapeemapetilon, whose thick accent and cheapskate ways have led to critics calling that character a racist stereotype.
+In 2020, Hank Azaria announced he will no longer provide the voice for the convenience-store owner Apu Nahasapeemapetilon, whose thick accent and cheapskate ways have led to critics calling that character a racist stereotype.
 Apu’s last notable speaking appearance was in October 2017.
 Since then, no lines have been given to the famous Kwik-E-Mart clerk.

 Scroll below for more photos I saved from that fun day in 2007.